-Sonlight Science H: Conservation, Robotics, and Technology is ideal for seventh grade, and it can also be used with eighth graders.
-This science course has a STEM emphasis and features plenty of hands-on activities that students will complete as they read through eight resource books.
-These eight books listed below are used sequentially in this order:
+Sonlight Science H: Conservation, Robotics, and Technology was created as a seventh-grade course, but it can also be used with eighth graders.
+This science course has a STEM (science, technology, engineering, and math) emphasis and features plenty of hands-on activities that students will complete as they read through eight resource books.
+These eight books are used in the order listed below:

 - Robotics: Discover the Science and Technology of the Future (20 projects)